-Thank you, everybody, and a happy Monday to you, hour two of the Rush Limbaugh Show.
+And a happy Monday to you, hour two of the Rush Limbaugh Show.

-I'm here with you today, about to hop back to more of your calls on weekend developments and fresh Monday headlines, Dr. Walter Williams with you tomorrow, one of the grand protectors of the Constitution in our midst, and then rushes back on Wednesday.
+Dr. Walter Williams with you tomorrow, one of the grand protectors of the Constitution in our midst, and then rushes back on Wednesday.

-I I think that as recently as the Reagan years, when uh, you know, Reagan and Tip O'Neill were duking it out over certain things, there wasn't a lot of talk about one only one side really caring about the constitutional structure of our system of laws, uh, these were disagreements that you could have, you know, with a with a tip O'Neill or a Jim Wright or and it was back when Democrats could actually be patriots like Scoop Jackson and folks like that.
+I think that as recently as the Reagan years, when Reagan and Tip O'Neill were duking it out over certain things, there wasn't a lot of talk about only one side really caring about the constitutional structure of our system of laws.

-Uh these days, though, things have um balkanized so starkly that when conservatives step forward and ask, not always rhetorically, are we the only ones who care about what the Constitution says, that it's a fair point.
+These days, though, things have balkanized so starkly that when conservatives step forward and ask, not always rhetorically, are we the only ones who care about what the Constitution says?

-Uh but the funny thing about me, and I presume many of you, is that the Constitution was written with words in the English language that deserve to be understood and respected, not in terms of maintaining late 18th century standards of uh of of everything, but filtering the modern world through what the founders intended, and by that I mean this.
+But the funny thing about me, and I presume many of you, is that the Constitution was written with words in the English language that deserve to be understood and respected, not in terms of maintaining late 18th century standards of everything, but filtering the modern world through what the founders intended.

 And I say that, of course, flippantly.

-That is a way to take the modern incarnations of what we have in in our modern life, our modern society.
+That is a way to take the modern incarnations of what we have in our modern life, our modern society.

-But our sensibilities filtered through a constitutional lens, uh allow all kind it's it's my favorite sentence maybe ever.
+But our sensibilities filtered through a constitutional lens allow all kinds.

 Freedom means people are going to do things that you won't like.

-They'll say things you don't like, they'll write things you don't like, frequently they'll do things that you don't like.
+Frequently, they'll do things that you don't like.

 Liberty means recognizing that some of those things are things people have a right to do.

-So when we talk about the Constitution, and when we talk about and just as as a as a conservative, I'll share this with you.
+So when we talk about the Constitution and when we talk about, just as a conservative, I'll share this with you, that I don't favor the overturning of Roe versus Wade because I'm pro-life.

-My pro-lifeness is irrelevant.
+My pro-life-ness is irrelevant.

-It's what does the Constitution say.
+It's what does the Constitution say?

-And the Constitution, since it is silent on abortion, through the Ninth and Tenth Amendments leaves those matters to the states.
+And the Constitution, since it is silent on abortion, through the Ninth and Tenth Amendments, leaves those matters to the states.

 Ditto with gay marriage and all those things that fill the headlines today.